zscaler-bd-sa/zpc-aws-cfn-iac-scanning/README.md

 # Zscaler Posture Control (ZPC) - Vulnerable Cloudformation Template

-This is "Vulnerable by Design" Terraform repository.
+This is "Vulnerable by Design" Cloudformation repository.

 ## Table of Contents